jonathan-odonnell/milestone-project-4/README.md

 17. Booking Summary

     - This provides users with a summary of their booking including holiday details, number of guests, flight details, whether transfers are included and a breakdown of the booking total.
-    - The user can update the number of guests by using the buttons next to the guests input.
+    - The user can update the number of guests by using the up and down arrow buttons next to the guests input.
     - The extras available for the booking are listed in the extras table.
-    - The user can add an extra to the booking by changing the switch next to the relevant extra to the on position or update their quantity by using the buttons next to the quantity input.
+    - The user can add an extra to the booking by changing the switch next to the relevant extra to the on position or update their quantity by using the up and down arrow buttons next to the quantity input.
     - The quantity of each extra is limited to the number of guests in the booking.
     - The user can add a coupon code to the booking by entering a valid coupon code in the coupon field and clicking the apply button.